 Get out and explore for yourself.
 The best memories are the ones you least expect.

 Lewisburg is located in the heart of Pennsylvania, about three hours northwest of Philadelphia or 70 minutes north of Harrisburg, our state's capital.

 With so many great restaurants, outdoor areas and entertainment options right here in town, you may never want to leave.
 But if you're craving a weekend getaway, you can get to New York City, Philadelphia, Baltimore, and Washington, D.C., in just three hours.

 Get travel directions to Bucknell

 In Lewisburg, you won't contend with triple-digit temperatures or five feet of snow.
 But you will experience all four seasons.

 Autumn explodes with color and is a great time to hike or get lost in a corn maze.
-Winter brings opportunities for cross-country or downhill skiing, snowball fights on the Quad and, for the brave, the Polar Bear Plunge.
+Winter brings opportunities for cross-country or downhill skiing and snowball fights on the Quad.

 In spring, try your hand at fly-fishing, bike the country roads, kayak the river, run on the local rail-trail, and enjoy outdoor concerts and the annual Lewisburg Arts Festival.
 In the summer, cool off at the sandy beach along the lake in nearby R. B. Winter State Park.